-The Greater Plains Collaborative (GPC) is a new network of 12 leading medical centers in 8 states committed to a shared vision of improving healthcare delivery through ongoing learning, adoption of evidence – based practices, and active research dissemination.
+The Great Lakes Practice Transformation Network (GLPTN) is a new network of 12 leading medical centers in 8 states committed to a shared vision of improving healthcare delivery through ongoing learning, adoption of evidence-based practices, and active research dissemination.

 Each site is tasked with implementing a local i2b2 (Informatics for Integrating Biology and the Bedside) instance which supports a Common Data Model (CDM) shared across all sites.

 An i2b2 ontology database is used to share terminologies used at each site (not including patient data) in order to gain visibility across sites to the number of facts and patients observed for each term.
 The database is also used to build and share cohort definition queries which can be run on each site’s local i2b2 for feasibility purposes and/or data extraction.